What is KOHO and how does it work?

 KOHO credit building can be used to grow your credit score and costs $7 monthly.

 The KOHO Prepaid Card is licensed by Mastercard and issued by Peoples Trust Company.
-Current KOHO clients with the Visa card will receive a new Mastercard in 2022.
+Current KOHO clients with Visa cards will receive a new Mastercard in 2022.